Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions

 To address this limitation, Sutter et al.~\cite{sutter2017approximate} introduced the notion of \(\epsilon\)-approximately degradable channels, in which the degradability requirement is relaxed by allowing a small diamond-norm deviation from an exactly degradable map.
 This framework yields quantitative bounds on the super-additivity of coherent information and provides useful capacity estimates in low-noise regimes.

 A key development in this direction was the work of Leditzky et al.~\cite{leditzky2018prl}, which analyzed the qubit depolarizing channel and showed that its approximate degradability parameter satisfies the scaling \(\eta \sim O(p^2)\), in contrast with the generic \(O(p^{3/2})\) behavior expected from non-symmetric perturbations.
+While this quadratic suppression was established explicitly in the qubit setting, its extension to higher-dimensional symmetric channels has remained largely unexplored at a structural level.
 This enhanced scaling allows significantly tighter capacity bounds and raises a natural question: \emph{Does the quadratic behavior arise from a special feature of qubit systems, or does it reflect a more general structural property of symmetric noise?}

 In this work, we investigate this question through the lens of high-dimensional generalizations of the depolarizing channel.
 Our primary focus is the family of modified Landau--Streater (MLS) channels, constructed from spin-\(j\) representations of the angular momentum operators \(J_x, J_y, J_z\) \cite{landau1993birkhoff, filippov2019quantum}.
 These channels provide a natural \(SU(2)\)-covariant extension of the qubit depolarizing map to arbitrary dimension \(d = 2j+1\).
 Related high-dimensional channels have been considered recently; for instance, Karimipour \cite{karimipour2024noisy} studied generalizations based on \(SO(d)\).
 Here, we focus on the \(SU(2)\)-symmetric setting both for its physical relevance and its well-understood representation-theoretic structure.